moveit/moveit.ros.org/install/source/index.markdown

     rosdep install -y --from-paths src --ignore-src --rosdistro ${ROS_DISTRO}
     catkin config --extend /opt/ros/${ROS_DISTRO} --cmake-args -DCMAKE_BUILD_TYPE=Release

-## Optional: Disable Packages from Building
+## Optional: Excluding Packages from a Build

-MoveIt is a large project and the defailt compile time can take ~30 minutes.
+MoveIt is a large project and the default compile time can easily take around 30 minutes.
-If you would like to reduce your compile time, you can disable certain unneeded packages from being built.
+If you would like to reduce your compile time or only need to build a subset of all the packages, `catkin` allows you to configure only a subset of packages to include in a build.
-Be careful not to disable packages that are needed dependency for others.
+Be careful not to disable packages that are needed by others (ie: are a dependency of other packages).
-There are several approaches to disabling packages:
+You can exclude packages from a build in several ways:

  - ``catkin-tools --blacklist`` (recommended)
- - ``touch CATKIN_IGNORE``
+ - ``touch /path/to/package/directory/CATKIN_IGNORE``
- - ``rm -rf *package_name*``
+ - ``rm -rf /path/to/package/directory``

-Here we show some examples using ``catkin-tools``.
-Note: If you have already built these packages in your workspace you will also need to use ``catkin clean``.
+Here we show some examples using ``catkin_tools``.
+Note: If you have already built these packages in your workspace you will need to use ``catkin clean`` first.

 ### Disable All High-Level User Interfaces (optional)